Quick Answer

 - +Let the bed wall look quieter than the work or storage wall.

-What usually weakens the room
+What weakens the room

 - -Splitting the room into many tiny furniture islands.